 Normal blood pressure is defined as a systolic blood pressure of less than 120 and a diastolic blood pressure of less than 80.
 These values are based on averages and may vary depending on factors such as age, health status, medications, and lifestyle choices.

 High blood pressure is defined as a systolic blood pressure of 140 or higher and/or a diastolic pressure of 90 or higher.
 These values are also based on averages, and they may vary depending on the same factors as above.
+Normal blood pressure for elderly women for example will be different than elderly men, refer to the chart above to determine the average range.

 What is low blood pressure and elevated blood pressure range?